Pratik6720/VEHICLE-MONITORING-AND-PARKING-SOLUTION-SIGMA-SIX-/README.md

-Important:  If while downloading this repo, you encounter 'Failed - Network error' problem,then try downloading again since it's a big one.
+Important:  If while downloading this repo, you encounter 'Failed - Network error' problem,then try downloading again since it's a big one.<br/>
+Mark each folder as root directory for proper functioning of program
 # Vehicle Monitoring and Parking System

 This is our implementation of parking and detecting based on [YOLO](https://pjreddie.com/darknet/yolo/)